 Anyone can request an IP PIN, though initially it was available only for verified victims of identity theft.

 The IP PIN protects your identity and your IRS data, so you should not share the PIN with anyone else, except your tax preparer.
-The IRS will issue you a new PIN each year.

 How do I get my IP PIN?